Egress Gateways

 Apply Kubernetes network policies

 This section shows you how to create a Kubernetes network policy to prevent bypassing of the egress gateway.
-To test the network policy, you create a namespace, test-egress, deploy the sleep sample to it, and then attempt to send requests to a gateway-secured external service.
+To test the network policy, you create a namespace, test-egress, deploy the curl sample to it, and then attempt to send requests to a gateway-secured external service.

 1. Follow the steps in the Egress gateway for HTTPS traffic section.